swiftlang/swift-evolution/proposals/NNNN-Swift-enum-strings-ported-to-Objective-c.md

 @end
 ```

+The different between a swift-enum-string and a swift-struct-string is that swift-enum-string provides a failable initializer while swift-struct-string provides a non-failable initializer.

 ## Detailed design

-### NS_STRING_ENUM - case/string translations
+### swift-string-enum - case/string translations

-A swift enum string, is created with cases and it has an implicit string value based on the name of the case.
+A swift-enum-string, is created with cases and it has an implicit string value based on the name of the case.
 The user may also add a name that does not equal the name of the case.

 ```
 // Swift
-@objcstring
+@objc
 public enum Food: String {
   case Calamari
   case Fish = "Flounder" //<-- User wants Fish to be Flounder